menu

 Demographics

-The per capita income in Linn Creek in 2022 was $27,009, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $108,036 for a family of four.
+The per capita income in Linn Creek in 2022 was $31,047, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $124,188 for a family of four.
 However, Linn Creek contains both very wealthy and poor people as well.
+Linn Creek also has one of the higher rates of people living in poverty in the nation, with 35.11% of its population below the federal poverty line.

+Linn Creek is a very ethnically-diverse city.
 The people who call Linn Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linn Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Linn Creek include German, English, Irish, Polish, and European.
+Important ancestries of people in Linn Creek include German, English, Irish, Polish, and Italian.

 The most common language spoken in Linn Creek is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics